 Thank you for your interest in applying for our residence program.
 We are proud of our program and are always excited at the prospect of adding new members to our community.
 In order to maintain the integrity of our program, we carefully screen all applicants.

 Students apply for admission to Concordia University of Edmonton’s campus residence separately from academic admission.
-On-campus accommodation is limited and is granted on a contract basis for the full academic year (September – April) or for the winter semester (January – April).
+On-campus accommodation is limited and is granted on a contract basis for the full academic year (September – April) or on a semester basis (September to December or January or April).

 Follow the instructions below to apply for residence online.

 STEP 1: Reading the Residence Life Policies & Procedures

 Before you complete any of the application material, we ask that you review the Residence Life Policies & Procedures, which outlines the philosophy and guidelines of our residence life program.
 We welcome your application, but we also want you to understand the scope of our program before you apply.